 - With respect to glyphosate tolerant wheat, MGGA strongly encourages biotech providers to introduce the crop with volunteer control packages that are readily available and at least as cost effective as current generic glyphosate production systems.
 (Revised 2014)

-- MGGA supports research aimed at improving and increasing the end uses of Montana wheat and barley, including research utilizing ag biotechnology.
+- MGGA supports research aimed at improving and increasing the end uses of Montana wheat and barley, including research utilizing advanced breeding technologies.
+(Revised 2018)

-- MGGA supports promotion, research and expansion of Montana bio‐based products.
+- MGGA supports promotion, research and expansion of Montana bio-based products including farm grown bio fuel and lubricants.
+(Revised 2020)

 - MGGA supports research for higher value crops including industrial and non‐food uses.